Seddryck/NBi/Readme.md

 ## Documentation ##
 The documentation is available online and is hosted on [Codeplex](http://nbi.codeplex.com)

+## Licenses ##
+NBi is available with two licenses: MS-PL and OSL.
+You're free to choose which one convains the best to your project.
+NBi is also using several OSS projects as librairies.
+All these projects and their licenses are available in the folder License.

 ## Bugs, issues and requests for features ##
 The list of bugs and feature's requests is hosted on [Codeplex](http://nbi.codeplex.com)